 However, like all things that are delicious and that I imbibe regularly, I've started to have doubts and fears about the health effects of my coffee consumption.
-It seems like my entire Instagram feed is filled with snaps of matcha lattes and people waxing poetic about how they feel so much better after quitting coffee.
+It seems like my entire Instagram feed is filled with snaps of healthy herbal teas, matcha lattes, and people waxing poetic about how they feel so much better after quitting coffee.
 Is there now something wrong with my morning habit?

 Thankfully, registered dietician Tracy Lockwood Beckerman, MS, RD, is here to spill the tea—or rather, java—on the benefits of coffee for the latest episode of You Versus Food.
 And for all those taken by the allure of coffee, I promise you that she has some pretty great news.

 Coffee is actually pretty good for you, Beckerman told me (as I let out a massive sigh of relief).
 "Coffee, when consumed in moderation with minimal amounts of sugars and creamers, can be a healthy addition to an otherwise healthy and balanced diet."
 And each cup includes an impressive array of health benefits:

 1. It gives your brain a jolt of energy.

 Yes, due in part to the large dose of caffeine, but it's a little more complicated.
 "The caffeine in coffee increases the stimulant norepinephrine and the laser-focus chemical dopamine in your brain," she says, helping you feel more alert and ready to tackle your to-do list.

 The short list: vitamin B5 (for making red blood cells), manganese (for bone development and metabolism), potassium (for lower blood pressure), magnesium (for energy production and sleep), and niacin, which Beckerman says helps convert said vitamins into useable energy.